jz0u/jz0u/README.md

 - 👋 Hi, I’m Jackie
-- 👀 I’m interested in learning the arts of programming
+- 👀 I’m interested Computer Science
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning java

-- 📫 How to reach me : jackiezou123@yahoo.com
+- 📫 How to reach me : jackiezou123@yahoo.com, jzou200@gmail.com

 <!---
 jz0u/jz0u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.